How to Replace Lost Documents

 You can also print out the PDF form and send your paper application to USCIS at one of the addresses below:

-• Via the U.S. Postal Service –
+• Via the U.S. Postal Service –USCIS

 Attn: I-90